Key Features to Compare Auditing Tools

 able to compare within a model as well as between them.

-- Show which parts of a formula have changed.
+- Show which parts of an individual formula have changed.
 This can be important for larger formulas.

 - Show changed formulas graphically on the Map report.